Evaluate Technical CVs

 • Explain pair programming, mob programming, merge requests

-• Explain feature branch versus trunk based development
+• Explain feature branch versus trunk-based development

 • Check if community of practice, coding dojo, design workshops are known concepts